 14.1.
-You are responsible for ensuring that the Security Information relating to Your Account remains confidential and secure so that the Services cannot be used by any unauthorised person.
+You are responsible for ensuring that the Security Information remains confidential and secure so that the Services cannot be used by any unauthorised person.

 14.2.
 You shall keep any and all Security Information issued to You by BiP from time to time secret and secure (including without limitation ensuring that the same are not stored on its computer systems in plain text) and shall not disclose the same or make the same available to any third party (other than authorised persons notified to BiP) or to the public.

 14.3.
-You shall notify BiP immediately on becoming aware that any Security Information issued to You by BiP is disclosed to or become known by any unauthorised person.
+You shall notify BiP immediately on becoming aware that any Security Information issued to You by BiP has been disclosed to or become known by any unauthorised person.

 14.4.
 You shall not use Security Information for any purpose connected with the improper use of the Services including accessing or attempting to access other parts of the Services for which You do not have access rights.